argrelay/argrelay/readme.md

 CLI-s are used to write commands - imperative sentences:<br/>
 specific actions on specific objects.

-The "enum language" above covers searching/specifying all<br/>
+The "enum language" above covers searching both<br/>
 an action and any object it requires.

 ### Suggest contextually